O'Briens Crossing Circuit Walk - Lerderderg State Park

 Eastern Peake Cellar Door summary image

 Image: West Melbourne And Beyond.
+View near beginning of the walk.

 Getting there and parking